-With so much of our news media focusing on hypothetical situations that involve extremely complicated sets of data and models to interpret that data, I wanted to put out some content that may actually be able to provide you with some real world information that you can utilize today.
-If you are involved in a family law related matter- whether it be an active case or orders that relate to an older case- then your life has probably undergone some degree of adjustment due to the coronavirus pandemic.
+With so much of our news media focusing on hypothetical situations that involve extremely complicated sets of data and models to interpret that data, I wanted to put out some content that may provide you with some accurate world information that you can utilize today.
+If you are involved in a family law-related matter- whether it be an active case or orders that relate to an older case- then your life has probably undergone some degree of adjustment due to the coronavirus pandemic.

 While there is no shortage of coverage from the media as far as the virus is concerned, there is not much out there as far as analysis and answers regarding issues that directly impact individuals in family law cases.
 That is where the Law Office of Bryan Fagan comes in.
-I would like to be able to spend some time talking with you all about how to deal with some situations that may be common among most of you reading this blog post.
-After all, if you are reading this blog then you probably have an issue or question related to the basics of family law.
+I want to spend some time talking with you all about how to deal with some situations that may be common among most of you reading this blog post.
+After all, if you are reading this blog, you probably have an issue or question related to the basics of family law.

 In case your safety or that of your children are at risk, you still have the option to have a judge take an immediate look at your circumstances to determine what recourse can be taken to prevent further harm.
-Typically these sort of matters call for emergency temporary orders or a temporary restraining order.
-Courts may even open up their doors for you to have in person hearing with your judge over issues like this.
+Typically these sorts of matters call for emergency temporary orders or a temporary restraining order.
+Courts may even open their doors for you to have a personal hearing with your judge over issues like this.

 From what I have heard and seen, your ex-spouse allowing your child to be around people and not limiting their exposure to the virus is not an emergency matter that courts will be willing to swoop into action on.
 You should seek the advice of an attorney (such as those with our office) before proceeding to file a motion for emergency orders based on coronavirus.
 There may be circumstances that involve children with medical or psychiatric issues that would justify your doing so, for instance.

 Married, filing jointly (but not for long): What happens to those coronavirus relief checks?